What is ROIC Formula?

 Relevance and Uses

 ROIC is majorly used while analysts are working on company analysis.
 Majorly it is relevant for the following uses:

 - ROIC Formula is a measure of how well a company can convert its capital into returns.
 Hence, this ratio helps investors understand returns from their investments.

-- With results calculated over a period of time for a particular company, one can follow the company’s growth pattern and use this trending for forecasting the company’s typical plans in the future.
+- With results calculated over a while for a particular company, one can follow the company’s growth pattern and use this trending for forecasting the company’s typical plans in the future.

 ROIC is a measure of the income generated by a company from its investments.
 The better the ratio, the better and more profitable it is to invest in the company.
-However, it is important to understand that the denominator used is “total invested capital”, and not particularly debt or equity.
+However, it is essential to understand that the denominator used is “total invested capital,” and not particularly debt or equity.
 Hence, analyzing the structure of its components would give a much better understanding to investors and analysts.
 A higher debt component may also mean that the company is using up its debt to generate returns – it may require to repay a higher component of returns to its loans.

-This has been a guide to ROIC Formula.
+This article has been a guide to ROIC Formula.
 Here we discuss the formula to calculate Return on Invested Capital using practical examples and downloadable excel templates.
 You may learn more about Financial Analysis from the following articles –